NicoHood/SecureLoader/Readme.md

 with a symmetric key to authenticate the device.

 The concept is, that the bootloader can be considered trusted. dont we need this then?

+**A firmware bug could leak the FID hash or UID.
+The only way to verify the device is the bootloader key.**

 Other option via UID (one time only)
 1) enter uid request code in the app, press enter